 Students have the opportunity to explore and innovate through creative and research activities utilizing the School’s library, computer and science laboratories, and the educational farm.
 The morning program is complemented by subjects related to the field of Agronomy, Food and Environment: Agronomy & Sustainable Development, Principles in Economy, and Health Education.

-11th grade consists of general education courses, but with greater emphasis on the field of Agronomy, Food and Environment.
+The 11th grade consists of general education courses, but with greater emphasis on the field of Agronomy, Food and the Environment.
 Students expand their knowledge of the field, with all subjects taught in the classroom, laboratories, and on the farm.

-At the end of 12th grade, EPAL students are awarded a high school diploma either through internal examinations or sitting the Pan-Hellenic Examinations (required for further study at a Greek university).
+At the end of 12th grade, EPAL students are awarded a high school diploma either through internal examinations or by sitting the Pan-Hellenic Examinations (required for further study at a Greek university).